-This Action Plan includes a planned allocation of \$432,493 for a program that helps homeless people obtain jobs (WorkFirst Sunnyvale), as well as funding for various public services, several of which address homelessness.
+This Action Plan includes a planned allocation of \$514,300 for a program that helps homeless people obtain jobs (WorkFirst Sunnyvale), as well as funding for various public services, several of which address homelessness.
 The City continues to participate in the county-wide efforts to end homelessness throughout the County.
-Recently, the City approved over \$12 million in funds to assist the development of Block 15, which will have a 25% set aside for developmentally disabled adults, expected to break ground in 2020.
+Recently, the City approved over \$26 million in funds to assist the development of Block 15, Sonora Ct., and Orchard Gardens, which will increase the affordable housing supply by about 200-units.